L3MON4D3/LuaSnip/DOC.md

 * ...
 That's it. `$` can be escaped by preceding it with a second `$`, all other symbols will be interpreted literally.

-There is currently only one way to expand On The Fly-snippets:
+There is currently only one way to expand on-the-fly snippets:
 `require('luasnip.extras.otf').on_the_fly("<some-register>")` will interpret
 whatever text is in the register `<some-register>` as a snippet, and expand it immediately.
 The idea behind this mechanism is that it enables a very immediate way of supplying and retrieving (expanding) the snippet: write the snippet-body into the buffer, cut/yank it into some register, and call `on_the_fly("<register>")` to expand the snippet.

-Here's one set of example-keybindings:
+Here's one set of example keybindings:

 ```vim
 " in the first call: passing the register is optional since `on_the_fly`